chandrika56/Microsoft_Janani/README.md

 **How to view the application**
 1. Download source code under source folder.
+2. Open the code in Android Studio.
+3. Build the project.
-2. Open the code in Android Studio and run the code in emulator or mobile.
+4. Run the code in emulator or mobile.